 The purpose of the chart is to install the CluedIn application, this includes the actual CluedIn server, website, and other services required (storage, queues, etc.)

-Access to a Kubernetes cluster with both Linux and Windows nodes.
+Access to a Kubernetes cluster.
 In addition this cluster should have:

 - nginx ingress controller installed (it is possible to use a different ingress controller with extra customization).

 - DNS configuration pointing to the public IP of the ingress controller

 - a secret with the credentials for accessing the CluedIn images from Docker Hub.